A Historic and Affordable Law School

-For more than 100 years, San Francisco Law School has been providing a quality legal education to a diverse student body—many of whom also work and have family responsibilities while earning their law degree, the Juris Doctorate.
+Since 1909, The San Francisco Law School has provided quality legal education to a diverse student body—many of whom also work full-time and have family responsibilities while earning their law degree, the Juris Doctorate.

-San Francisco Law School is committed to delivering a quality legal education and creating opportunity for legal students in California.
+- San Francisco Law School is committed to delivering a quality legal education and creating equal opportunity for legal students in California.

-- With an inclusive culture and continuous commitment to diversity, San Francisco Law School was one of the first law schools in California to actively seek out and enroll women and minority students.
+- With an inclusive culture and continuous commitment to diversity, San Francisco Law School was one of the first in California to actively seek out and enroll women and minority students.

-- San Francisco Law School has a proud tradition of a faculty of practicing attorneys and judges, which allow them to bring their professional experiences into the classroom.
+- San Francisco Law School has a proud tradition of a faculty comprised of practicing attorneys and judges, allowing them to bring realistic considerations into the classroom.

-- Through a network of practicing faculty, students have access to clinical fieldwork and legal internships in which to gain professional exposure while in law school.
+- Students have access to clinical fieldwork and internships in which to gain professional exposure while in law school.

 - San Francisco Law School strives to maintain an affordable legal program.